shinvou/WIFITurner/README.md

 # WIFITurner
-## Quickly turn your current network interface off and on again.
+## Quickly turn your current network interface off and on again

 ### Intro
 WIFITurner is a menu bar application for Mac OS X that allows users to quickly turn the current network interface off and, after three seconds delay, on again.
 This process is automated.